jfiander/fa_rails/README.md

   position: Symbol # Indicator of which corner to display on – one of [:tr, :tl, :br, :bl]

   css: String # Arbitrary CSS classes, space-delimited
+  raw_css: Hash # Arbitrary raw CSS, as a hash of attributes and values
   fa: String # Arbitrary FA classes, space-delimited – each is automatically prefixed with `fa-`
   title: String #=> Tooltip text
   grow: Integer #=> Transform value – amount to grow by